 The Lean Startup, by Eric Ries

 This book started a revolution in product development and provides a scientific approach to creating and managing successful startups.
-Applying lean testing to your agile projects will help you bridge the gap between business and IT, and save money by not running into slow and expensive initiatives.
+Applying lean testing to your agile PLM projects will help you bridge the gap between business and IT, and save money by not running into slow and expensive initiatives.

-User stories applied: For Agile Software development by Mike Cohn
+User Stories Applied: For Agile Software Development by Mike Cohn

 Mike Cohn provides you with a front-to-back blueprint for writing these user stories and weaving them into your development lifecycle.
 He provides practical “how-to” insights that will help you gain confidence in your agile projects!